peteroupc/html3dutil/doc/Semantic.md

 <a name='Semantic.TEXCOORD'></a>
 ### Semantic.TEXCOORD (constant)

-Attribute semantic for a tuple of texture coordinates.
+"uv": Attribute semantic for a tuple of texture coordinates.

 If a texture (array of memory units) will be applied to a mesh buffer's geometry, then texture coordinates need to be specified for each vertex in that mesh buffer.
 In general, a texture coordinate is one of two numbers, called U and V, that map to a specific point in the texture.
 Each texture coordinate ranges from 0 to 1.